cancerberoSgx/mujer/mujer-magick/README.md

 ### Browser setup

  * **IMPORTANT**: make sure `dist/src/imageMagick/compiled/magick.wasm` is located at the same folder of your .js bundle file.
- * the rest of the files you can bundle with any technology like browserify, parcel, webpack etc.
+ * the rest of the files you can be bundled with any technology like browserify, parcel, webpack etc.
  * See npm script "browser-sample".
 Run "npm run browser-sample" and look samples at `test-browser/` file
+ * browser tests can be executed (run with puppeteer) with `npm run test-browser`

 ## Command line